Delivering consumer loyalty with a winning fulfilment strategy

 Within the same study, an interview with 800 merchants revealed 47% were unaware of their online cart abandonment rate, let alone the percentage that’s caused by shipping.
 If merchants can’t connect the dots between dissatisfied customers and shipping operations, how can they make the changes needed to improve customer experience and recoup those lost sales?

-Dropshipping: a solution for expanding retailers
+Dropshipping: A solution for expanding

 It’s never been more important to perfect the functionality of storing inventory, picking and packing products, and managing couriers; a smooth-running process behind the scenes translates to customers.
 Retailers must not lose internal momentum amongst industry disruption or while pursuing new business ventures.